DATICANcompetitionUI/NataBridge/README.md

 Additional expert feedback was obtained from:

-A Nurse and Midwife in the Faculty of Nursing, University of Ibadan, who provided guidance on maternal health workflows, antenatal care practices, patient safety, and appropriate clinical recommendations.
+- Nurse and Midwife in the Faculty of Nursing, University of Ibadan, who provided guidance on maternal health workflows, antenatal care practices, patient safety, and appropriate clinical recommendations.
-A nurse-researcher from University College Hospital (UCH), Ibadan, who reviewed the innovation from a clinical research perspective and offered recommendations that strengthened the medical relevance, explainability, and practical applicability of the AI-assisted decision support system.
+- Nurse-researcher from University College Hospital (UCH), Ibadan, who reviewed the innovation from a clinical research perspective and offered recommendations that strengthened the medical relevance, explainability, and practical applicability of the AI-assisted decision support system.

 # Impact of Stakeholder Feedback
 Insights gathered from community members and healthcare professionals directly informed the refinement of NataBridge by: